freerange/site/soups/show-and-tell/show-and-tell-36.snip.markdown

 Chris wrapped up by explaining his motivation for creating zz - a machine automation tool he's started building.

-He'd like something that allows him to easily recreate environments needed for both his developer machines and client projects.
+He'd like something that allows him to easily create environments needed for both his developer machines and client projects.
 He's also feeling out of the loop with devops and is using this project as a way of getting up to speed.

 It's currently a thin wrapper around Chef and doesn't really require anything in order to get it setup (i.e. no git).